Menu

 Through their study of Science, Opossum values are realised.

-Being respectful - demonstrating respect for others’ ideas and viewpoints.
-Demonstrating respect for the equipment and materials they use in lessons and especially for the living things they will encounter throughout their study.
+Being respectful demonstrating respect for others’ ideas and viewpoints.
+Demonstrating respect for the equipment and materials they use in lessons and especially for the living things they encounter throughout their study.

 Being caring showing concern for the environment and communities impacted by emergency.
-Recognising how we care for each other by using scientific advancement to benefit all e.g. sharing vaccines with developing countries.
+Recognising how we care for each other by using scientific advancement to benefit all e.g. participating in collaborative research and development.

 Having integrity - Following rules and conventions when conducting investigations and presenting findings accurately.